-Before the era of thieving and looting, prior to the civil war of 1967-70, Nigeria was running a tripod of sprawling northern, eastern and western regions.
+Nigeria before the era of thieving and looting, prior to the civil war, 1967-70, was running a structural tripod of sprawling northern, eastern and western regions.
 Healthy competition in education and agriculture insured regional advancements within a high degree of independent resource control.
-While the north with its feudal structure maintained marginal lead in groundnut production, the sophisticated west was to excel in cocoa exports, and the enterprising east was the reserve of sprawling palm oil plantations for which the emerging Malaysia nation came to borrow a seed.
+While the north with its ‘feudal’ structure maintained marginal lead in groundnut production, the ‘sophisticated’ west was to excel in cocoa exports, and the ‘enterprising’ east was the reserve of sprawling palm oil plantations for which the emerging Malaysian nation then had come to borrow a seed.

-Those years of 1956-1966 may have marked the golden age of Nigerian economic and political development, now necessitating strident calls to restructure the debilitated federation along the original vision of the nation’s founding fathers, a call desperately resisted by proponents of fascist nationhood currently led by President Buhari and his fistful of adherents at state and federal assemblies.
+Those years, 1956-1966, may have marked the golden age of Nigerian economic and political developments, now necessitating strident calls to restructure the debilitated federation along the original vision of the nation’s founding fathers.
+This call is currently being desperately resisted by hard core proponents of fascist nationhood led by regime nitwit Muhammadu Buhari and his fistful of adherents at state and federal assemblies.

-It is still a subject of general consternation that the military putsch of 1966 brought in an Ironsi to the table, and he deemed it expedient in his ‘six-foot of foolishness'(1) to annex the regions and foist a strange form of centralism that was typical of poor military education in politics, which hardly reasons beyond the force of command and violence.
+It is still a subject of general consternation for historians that the military putsch of 1966 somehow brought an Ironsi to the table, and he deemed it expedient in his ‘six-foot of foolishness'(1) to annex the regions and foist a strange form of centralism that was typical of poor military education that would hardly reason beyond the force of command and brute force.

-Strictly of buccaneer mentality during his brief megalomaniac era, Ironsi’s abolition of the regions proved a thievery of the Nigerian constitutional federalism, having set the stage for the wild state of centralised looting by blood thirsty vampires in his wake.
+Strictly of buccaneer mentality during his brief megalomaniac era, Ironsi’s abolition of the regions proved a thievery of constitutional federalism, having set the stage for the wild state of centralised looting by the spate of blood thirsty vampires in his wake.

 With Ironsi’s execution came a meretricious jack named colonel Gowon.
 His emergence was a worse form of thievery in hierarchy, resulting to his colleague, colonel Ojukwu of the eastern region, refusing to recognize him as head of state.
 Then overnight, by sheer audacity, the uneducated co conspirator was made general to command civil war police action against the easterners who had opted not to rejoin a federation that had assumed a genocidal unitarian tyranny.